CEED/libCEED/examples/nek5000/README.md

 ```
 options:
    -h|--help     Print this usage information and exit
-   -c|--ceed     Ceed backend to be used for the run (optional, default: /cpu/self)
+   -c| -ceed     Ceed backend to be used for the run (optional, default: /cpu/self)
    -e|--example  Example name (optional, default: bp1)
    -n|--np       Specify number of MPI ranks for the run (optional, default: 4)
    -b|--box      Specify the box geometry to be found in ./boxes/ directory (Mandatory)